lantiga/hirop/README.md

 # hirop

-A Clojure data layer for asynchronous multi-document consistency and related goodness.
+A Clojure library for asynchronous multi-document consistency and related goodness.
 Alpha stage, expect a stable release by the end of 2012.

 ## License